Can be arranged

-Royal Palace- The residence of the Royal family.
+Royal Palace- Home of the Royal family.
 Historically the Privy Council was held at the palace.
 It was built in 1864 using Kauri timber from New Zealand.

 Royal Tomb-(Mala’e Kula): The royal tombs of the Tupou Royal Family are situated on the grounds of the Malaekula (Red Ground) following the death of King Siaosi (George) Tupou 1 in 1893, a Royal tomb was built.
 He was exclaimed for two months while the tomb was prepared.